-RV batteries in parallel
+RV Batteries in Parallel

-Parallel connections are done by connecting two positive terminals to two negative terminals.
+Parallel connections are done by connecting two positive terminals together and two negative terminals together.
 This creates a negative negative and a positive positive.
 The batteries can then be connected to your application and will drain equally when in use.